 For example, Amazon uses persuasive strategies to upsell and cross-sell related products to shoppers.
 But, they only do that after the shopper has viewed the main item that brought them to the store.
 That’s the importance of timing.

 In a nutshell, using persuasion techniques in your content will increase its power.
-Not only will more people read and share it, but it’ll generate more leads into your sales funnel, where you can more easily convert them.
+Not only will more people read and click to tweet and share it, but it’ll generate more leads into your sales funnel, where you can more easily convert them.